-Excerpted from Alexander Huang’s “The Paradox of Female Agency: Ophelia and East Asian Sensibilities,” in The Afterlife of Ophelia, ed.
+Excerpted from Alexa Huang’s “The Paradox of Female Agency: Ophelia and East Asian Sensibilities,” in The Afterlife of Ophelia, ed.
 Kaara Peterson and Deanne Williams.
 New York: Palgrave, 2012. pp. 79-100

 The Paradox of Female Agency: